 Press "E" and then enter the appropriate HEX byte to edit.
 Now enter Hex or ASCII, depending on whether the screen is currently displaying HEX or ASCII (use the "A" key to toggle).
+If in the Hex mode, the byte being editted in the buffer will be displayed in inverse.
+If in the ASCII mode, the byte being editted in the buffer will be displayed between two inverse arrows.
+You may then type in the value to change this location to.
+In the Hex mode, two keystrokes are accepted per location representing a Hex value between \$00 and \$FF.
+In the ASCII mode, the key typed will appear in the buffer display.
 You will be immediately prompted to edit the next byte.
-Press RETURN to exit edit mode.
+Press RETURN to exit the edit mode.